FalmerF/Server-Online-In-Discord/README.md

 # ServerOnlineInDiscord
- Show server online with using discord bot
+ Show server online and send messages to console with using discord bot